Sivabalan10/Sivabalan10/README.md

 ---

 ## 🎯 Goals for 2025
-- ⬜ Build an AI-driven SaaS product
+- ⬜ Build an AI-driven Saas product
 - ⬜ Contribute to an Open Source AGI project
 - ⬜ Publish AI + Backend architecture guides
 - ⬜ Create a personal AI research blog